jcreager/shipping-cljs/README.md

 # shipping-cljs

+This is the source repo for [https://joecreager.com/packing-and-shipping-cljs/](https://joecreager.com/packing-and-shipping-cljs/).
+Please read this article for the complete context of the utility of this repo.

 generated using Luminus version "3.62"

-FIXME

 ## Prerequisites